Mulu007/phase-2-proj/README.md

 ## Setup Instructions
-* 1)Installation of the Visual studio code.
+* Installation of the Visual studio code.
-* 2)Git cloning the repository.
+* Git cloning the repository.
-* 3)Make sure the live server extension is installed .
+* Make sure the live server extension is installed .
-* 4)Click on Go live .
+* Click on Go live .
-* 5)Initializing of git ,git add files,git commit and git push on a different branch.
+* Initializing of git ,git add files,git commit and git push on a different branch.
-* 6)Publisihing of the project on Github using Github-pages.
+* Publisihing of the project on Github using Github-pages.

 ## clone repo